Canon G9 X Mark II vs Panasonic GH4

 The G9X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the GH4 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GH4 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GH4 was succeeded by the Panasonic GH5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is the Canon G9 X Mark II better than the Panasonic GH4 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot G9 X Mark II:

 - More detail: Offers more megapixels (20 vs 15.9MP) with a 14% higher linear resolution.

 - Ready to shoot: Has a lens built-in, whereas the GH4 requires a separate lens.

 - More compact: Is smaller (98x58mm vs 133x93mm) and thus needs less room in the bag.